Victoria-OA/open-flights-ruby-app-deployment-/README.md

 ```

 ## TEKTON
+#### This section contains the Tekton configurations for building and deploying applications using Tekton Pipelines.

 ### Tekton Pipeline Configuration (pipeline.yaml)
 The pipeline.yaml file contains the Tekton Pipeline configuration for the Open Flights project.